The Best Audio Cables for Turntables

 Do I need a special cable for my turntable?

-Can I use standard audio cables with my turntable?
+Can I use standard audio cables for my turntable?

-How long can audio cables be for turntables?
+How long can my audio cables be for a turntable?

 Why You Should Trust Darkside Vinyl's Reviews